 However, despite reports of heavy infighting, the Oficina’s “board of directors” is believed to remain in control of drug dealing and extortion in Medellin.
 According to US authorities, the organization has also recovered international drug trafficking routes.

-The appearance of a new actor in Medellin’s metropolitan area in 2009, the neo-paramilitary group “Los Urabeños,” seems to have done little to halt the Oficina’s control over the majority of the city’s drug dealers and street gangs.
+The appearance of a new actor in Medellin’s metropolitan area in 2009, AUC dissident group “Los Urabeños,” who would later call themselves the “Gaitanista Self-Defense Forces of Colombia” (AGC), seems to have done little to halt the Oficina’s control over the majority of the city’s drug dealers and street gangs.

-Without a clear leadership, the Oficina is up for stiff competition against the hierarchically-structured Los Urabeños.
+Without a clear leadership, the Oficina is up for stiff competition against the hierarchically-structured AGC.
 But with a history of infiltrating Medellin’s local state apparatus and an obvious standing in many economically vulnerable neighborhoods, the Oficina seems to have an edge over its newly-arrived enemy.

 According to crime analysis website Insight Crime, the Oficina generates approximately $31.4 million a year from money laundering alone.
 In order to maintain its businesses on the street, the Oficina uses pistols with silencers and is believed to have a large arsenal of machine guns and explosives.